What to do in Hobart

 © Experience Tasmania

-At the waterfront at Salamanca Place you will
+At the waterfront at Salamanca Place you will find

-find some excellent Australian colonial architecture.
-These
+some excellent Australian colonial architecture.
+These beautiful

-have been converted into restaurants, bars, galleries, and
+into restaurants, bars, galleries, and shops.
+Every Saturday morning

-shops.
-Every Saturday morning a market is held here.
+a market is held here.

 Tasmanian Museum & Art Gallery

-This museum includes an Aboriginal display and relics from
+This museum includes an Aboriginal display and relics from the

-oldest building here, which was built in 1808.
+here, which was built in 1808.

 Wildlife